-&lt;sup>2 Until the results of the fourth quarter of 2016, the quarterly estimates of payroll employment covered competitive sectors (sectors DE to MN + RU, as well as private OQ).
-As from the results for the first quarter of 2017, the scope has been extended to farm payroll employment, the civil service, and all individual employers, including in non-market sectors.
-The geographical scope has been extended to France (excluding Mayotte).
+$^2$ Until the results of the fourth quarter of 2016, the quarterly estimates of payroll employment used to cover competitive sectors (sectors DE to MN + RU, as well as private OQ).
+As from the results for the first quarter of 2017 onwards, INSEE has extended the scope to farm payroll employment, civil service, and all individual employers, including in non-market sectors.
+The geographical scope has been extended to the DOMs (French overseas departments, excluding Mayotte).

-&lt;sup>1 Until the results of the first quarter of 2017, the flash estimate covered the non-farm market sectors (sectors DE to MN and sector RU of the French classification of activities, NAF Rev. 2) and covered only metropolitan France.
+&lt;sup>1 Until the results of the first quarter of 2017, the flash estimate used to cover the non-farm market sectors (sectors DE to MN and sector RU of the French classification of activities, NAF Rev. 2) and only metropolitan France.